Higgs fields, non-abelian Cauchy kernels and the Goldman symplectic structure: Proof of Theorem

 In the use of Cauchy theorem we have noted that $\F_{\scr D} ({p})$ has a simple pole at ${p}=\infty$ but $\delta \Psi \Psi^{-1}$ has a simple zero such that there is no contribution to the residue theorem at ${p}=\infty$.
 We remark, in passing, that this term $\Malg_1$ does not have a counterpart in the genus zero setting of \cite{BertoMalg,Bertocorr}.

 We can use the variational formula for $\F_{\scr D}$ (see Lemma \ref{lemmavarF}) to complete the computation;

 Denote by $(D)$ the double sum in \eqref{t1}.
-We observe (using the ciclycity of the trace) that the argument is odd under the exchange $p\leftrightarrow r$ with a simple pole at $p=r$.
+We observe (using the cyclic property of the trace) that the argument is odd under the exchange $p\leftrightarrow r$ with a simple pole at $p=r$.
 Then, using the same logic used in the previous part of the proof we easily obtain